Working in the Blue Light Sector

 9. Traffic Management Devices:

-Traffic Signals and Control Systems: Can be modified to give priority to emergency vehicles, ensuring quicker responses.
+Traffic Signals and Control Systems: These can be dynamically adjusted to give priority to emergency vehicles, expediting their passage through congested areas.

-Roadside Message Boards: Used to inform the public about ongoing emergencies or rerouting traffic.
+Roadside Message Boards: Used to inform and guide the public during ongoing emergencies, road closures, or rerouting efforts.

 10. Portable Lighting: